Which is the Better Buy?: Old vs. New Homes

 Your reaction could tell you a lot about what kind of home buyer you are.
 But what it doesn’t tell you is whether that impulse will translate into a good financial decision.
 There are many factors to consider when buying a home, but few are as important as the age of the house you choose.

-Today, we’re going to discuss which is the better buy: an old or a new home.
+Today, we’re going to discuss which is the better buy: an Old vs. New home.
 First, let’s start with the basics.

 What is Considered a New Home?